ldehaudt/42_WaterSimulation/README.md

 ## 42_WaterSimulation

-A smooth terain generator and water physics simulator made in c using 42's minilibX.
+A smooth terain generator and water physics simulator made in c using simplistic 42's minilibX.

 This project was made with Conan Wu (conanwu777), go give her stuff a look if you haven't already.